willfurnass/sheffield_hpc/parallel/GPUComputing.rst

 Requesting multiple GPUs
 ~~~~~~~~~~~~~~~~~~~~~~~~

-You can request multiple GPUs with:
+You can request multiple GPUs (per node) with:

 .. tabs::

     .. group-tab:: Stanage

         .. code-block:: bash

            --qos=gpu --partition=gpu --gres=gpu:G

     .. group-tab:: Bessemer

         .. code-block:: bash

            --qos=gpu --partition=gpu --nodes=1 --gpus-per-node=G

-Where ``G`` is the number of GPUs.
+Where ``G`` is the number of GPUs per node.
+Make sure that ``G`` does not exceed the number
+of GPUs available on a single node in that partition — otherwise, your job will never start.

 .. note::